Q. Who is and how can I get in contact with my academic advisor?

 Q. How many classes should I take each semester?

 - The College of Business publishes a semester-by-semester guide, which suggests students take anywhere from 14-16 hours per semester in order to graduate on time.
 Please refer to your semester-by-semester guide for specific information on exactly what classes are required of you each semester.
+You may obtain your specific guide in the Undergraduate Services office.

 Q. What are the guidelines for taking courses at other institutions?